Frequently Asked Questions

 Q: Do you get paid to do this?

 A: Nope.
 I don’t accept ads either.
-I started this blog as a way of sharing the opportunities, news and events that I receive as part of UCD’s faculty (I’m Lecturer in art history and arts management).
+I started this blog as a way of sharing the opportunities, news and events that I receive as part of UCD’s faculty (I’m Associate Professor in art history and arts management).
 This isn’t an ‘official’ UCD blog, it’s my own personal take on the arts sector, and I hope the resources here are useful to students and professionals.
 Sometimes the updates go a bit quiet (usually when I’m snowed under with university matters or my own research!) but I try to keep the jobs as consistently refreshed as I possibly can.

 Q: Will you advertise my event for me?